Market Hacking the XaaS Economy

 5. Building Barriers to Competitive Entry into Your Customer Base is Just Common Sense Marketing.

 Asymmetric marketers embrace 'Customer Barrier Management' or CBM.
 They understand that a lifetime customer relationship model must be defended against parasitic encroachment by competitors.
 Executing your CBM strategy is like building a marketing no fly zone in which any non-permissioned entrants to your installed customer base are rapidly shown the front door.
 ISV startups built around free open source technologies and low barriers to entry are wise to think CBM.
+CBM is standard operating procedure for players in the 'Hold Phase' of the Superpower Pattern.

 6. Marketing & Sales Culture and Organizational Readiness Are Paramount, and Key to Execution.